Syria at U.N. compares militant onslaught to 9/11 attacks

 Earlier this month U.N. human rights investigators said hard-line Syrian rebels and foreign fighters invoking jihad, or holy war, have stepped up killings, executions and other abuses in northern Syria since July.

 Last week the U.N.
 Security Council achieved a rare moment of unity on the Syrian war by passing a resolution demanding the elimination of Syria’s chemical arsenal by mid-2014.
-Assad’s ally Russia supported the resolution, which was based on a U.S.-Russian plan agreed upon in Geneva.
+Assad’s ally Russia, also supported the resolution, which was based on a U.S.-Russian plan agreed upon in Geneva.

 Moualem said the Syrian government is committed to fulfilling its obligations after having acceded to the Chemical Weapons Convention that bans the use of such weapons.
 But he repeated the government’s position that it is the rebels who have been using poison gas, not forces loyal to Assad.